-She arrived home at the critical stage of a pending lawsuit regarding the complications to one of her elderly aunts fom the implant of a faulty IVC filter.
-One of Haleh's cousins had hired several IVC filter lawyers to bring a case against Bard, a manufacturer of several problematical IVC filters, the Bard's Recovery, the Bard's G2, and the Bard's G2 Express.
+I vividly remember the joyful outpouring a relief and gratitude by all who were involved in her release.
+I happened to be in NYC at the critical stage of a pending lawsuit regarding the complications to one of my elderly aunts fom the implant of a faulty IVC filter.
+One of my cousins had hired several IVC filter lawyers to bring a case against Bard, a manufacturer of several problematical IVC filters, the Bard's Recovery, the Bard's G2, and the Bard's G2 Express.
 They were all retrievable filters that were suppose to provide short-term protection when someone was at rick of a blood clot breaking loose and traveling to the heart or lungs.
 They were designed to be removed from a patient's body when there was no longer a risk for a pulmonary embolism.
 However, because of their faulty designs, some filters migrated away from their surgically positioned location, rendering them ineffective, some devices punctured a vein, causing bleeding and other complications, and other filters had pieces that broke off and lodged elsewhere in the body.
 A majority of the adverse complications (35 percent) involved device migration.
 This is what happened to Haleh's relative.
 The aunt died as a consequence.
 The aunt's children sued the manufacturer.
-With additional imput from Haleh and the tenacious work of the lawyers, the cause was won.
-However, it was a bitter sweet victory unlike Haleh's return.
+With additional imput from friends and family members and the tenacious work of the lawyers, the cause was won.
+However, it was a bitter sweet victory, unlike Haleh's return.

 Welcome Home, Haleh!